Zuehlke/software-engineering-corner/src/articles/prototypes-are-measurement-tools/index.md

 The specific interface is largely irrelevant.
 What matters is completeness and proper time alignment.

-Personally, I prefer streaming CSV data over UART, for a few simple reasons:
+Personally, I prefer streaming CSV data via UART, for a few simple reasons:
 * Almost every microcontroller has at least one UART
 * Retrieving the data is straightforward (every software developer has a USB-UART adapter lying around)
 * Logging is platform-independent (PuTTY, CoolTerm, etc.)
 * CSV is human-readable
-* CSV can be processed directly with almost any tool (Python, Excel, MATLAB, …) Most importantly, the output must be synchronized to the system clock, ideally by including timestamps.
+* CSV can be processed directly with almost any tool (Python, Excel, MATLAB, …)

+Most importantly, the output must be synchronized to the system clock, ideally by including timestamps.
 Without proper timing, measurement data quickly becomes ambiguous and hard to interpret.